garystafford/storefront-demo/README.md

 Spins up a Docker Swarm with a Docker Stack, including containers for Kafka, Zookeeper, Kafka Manager, MongoDB, Mongo Express, Zuul, Eureka Server, and the three Storefront microservices.
 For use with my two-part post, [Using Eventual Consistency and Spring for Kafka to Manage a Distributed Data Model](https://wp.me/p1RD28-5SF).
 Note there is no persistent storage backing Kafka or MongoDB.

-In the Docker Compose file, you can chose uncomment the Kafka and MongoDB ports to expose them for local development.
+In the Docker Compose file, you can choose to uncomment the Kafka and MongoDB ports to expose them for local development.

 -   Zuul Endpoints: <http://localhost:8080/actuator/mappings>
 -   Zuul Routes: <http://localhost:8080/actuator/routes>